 ACS is treated with a surgery called a fasciotomy where the pressure in the compartment is relieved by cutting open the muscle (Corliss, Elbaum, & Long, 2015; Stracciolini & Hammerberg, 2014).
 The muscle will typically be left open and bandaged loosely for a few days, and then the doctor will go back in to close it.
 Before the surgery can be performed, all external pressure should be relieved from the area, and the limb should be kept level with the patient’s torso.
 Painkillers and oxygen should also be supplied.
 If the fasciotomy is delayed, muscle tissue may die and the patient may require amputation of the limb.

 The medical malpractice attorneys of Meyers Evans Lupetin & Unatin are well acquainted with the unfortunate consequences after doctors and hospitals fail to recognize signs of compartment syndrome.
-If you believe you or somebody in your family received substandard medical care for compartment syndrome and were seriously injured, we invite you to contact our office, share the unfortunate story and allow us to determine whether somebody should be held accountable.
+If you believe you or somebody in your family received substandard medical care for compartment syndrome and were seriously injured, we invite you to contact our law firm, share the unfortunate story and allow us to determine whether somebody should be held accountable.

 Corliss, J., Elbaum, D. A., & Long, G. J. (2015).
 Patient information: Acute compartment syndrome (the basics).
 Retrieved from http://www.uptodate.com/contents/acute-compartment-syndrome-the-basics